-This workshop can be attended in-person, online or delivered in your workplace!
-Click one of the three links below for further information and to register for any of our workshops.
+This workshop can be attended online or delivered to your workplace!
+Click one of the two links below for further information and to register for any of our workshops.

 - Online webinars are available on CMHE Academy

 - Workplace Delivery can be arranged on a contracted basis